Practitioner resources

 Safeguarding Adults Quality Assurance Standards (.docx Size: 44Kb) and Framework (.docx Size: 57Kb) - currently under review

-West Midlands ADASS is pleased to announce the launch of thier new Directory for Safeguarding and Wellbeing Services, featuring key national services and councils in the West Midlands.
+West Midlands ADASS is pleased to announce the launch of their new Directory for Safeguarding and Wellbeing Services, featuring key national services and councils in the West Midlands.

 This provides information about a range of services from preventing ill health, to getting information about abuse and crime.
 There are also organisations that provide support to people directly, including those whose behaviour may be causing harm to others.
 It will help anyone who needs to find support for others (or themselves) particularly if they have been affected by any type of crime.